MGDS-PET/website/content/pages/components/cases/3DprintedCases.rst

 	:width: 25%

-Enclosures printed with a Makerbot Replicator2 3D Printer.
+Enclosures printed with the Makerbot Replicator 2 3D Printer.
+These cases served to protect electronics and to give designers ideas about the volumetric forms created by various components.